 The Association of Teachers of Spanish in Ireland exists to support and promote the teaching of Spanish in Ireland.
 The Committee of the Association meets at least five times a year.
 Committee work is done on a voluntary basis.
 The Association organises events throughout the year for teachers and students of Spanish in Ireland.
 Please scroll down to read our most recent posts.

-If you would like to become a member of ATS, you can do so via the Membership tab in the above menu.
+If you would like to become a member of ATS, you can do so via the Become a Member tab in the above menu.

 The calendar of the events is set each year in November, and is usually as follows: